regenrek/slash-commands/README.md

 - Use `ask-pro-directors-cut` for deep codebase analysis with intelligent context gathering
 - Use `ask-gpt-pro-browser` for quick questions without API keys (macOS + Chrome)
 - Use `ask-gpt-pro-api` when you need API-based access to GPT-5 Pro
+- Use `ask-oracle` to quickly gather code bundles for debugging sessions
+- Use `solidjs-rules` and `component-cleanup` when working with SolidJS codebases

 ## Links